scy/perthensis/README.md

+# ➡ Moved to Codeberg

+**This repository now lives at <https://codeberg.org/scy/perthensis>.
+See [Why are you leaving GitHub?](https://codeberg.org/scy/me/src/branch/main/FAQ.md#user-content-why-are-you-leaving-github) for my reasons.
+Please update your bookmarks accordingly and/or notify the creator(s) of whatever brought you here.**

 # Perthensis: an asynchronous framework for MicroPython.

 The Perthensis library uses [`uasyncio`](https://docs.micropython.org/en/latest/library/uasyncio.html) functionality present in recent versions of [MicroPython](https://micropython.org/) to simplify running multiple (background) tasks on your board.